pancsta/asyncmachine-go/README.md

 ### What does "clock-based" mean?

-Each state has a counter of activations & de-activations, and all state counters create "machine time".
+Each state has a counter of activations & deactivations, and all state counters create "machine time".
 It's a logical clock.

 ### What's the difference between states and events?

-Same event happening many times will cause only 1 state activation, until the state becomes inactive.
+The same event happening many times will cause only 1 state activation, until the state becomes inactive.

+The complete FAQ is available at [FAQ.md](/FAQ.md).

 ## Changes